-The executive committee members are elected for an annual term in fall semesters, except for the President who is elected at the end of the spring semester for the following year's service.
-Membership is open to all dane majors and minors.
+The executive committee members are elected for an annual term in fall semesters, except for the President, Student Gala Coordinator and Student Gala Assistant who are elected at the end of the spring semester for the following year's service.

+Membership is open to all dance majors and minors.

-For more information about current Dance Society officers visit: https:// mtsu.campuslabs.com/engage/organization/ MTSUDanceSociety
+For more information about current Dance Society officers visit: https://mtsu.campuslabs.com/engage/organization/MTSUDanceSociety